JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 AmbientSoundDistanceY = distance in meters AmbientSoundDistanceZ = distance in meters

+To define a global ambient sound distance, create a file named "FlightModels\Sound.txt" or create a section named "[Sound]" in "FlightModels\default.ini".
+The format is:
+AmbientSoundDistance = distance

 Others custom sounds can be replaced in "Wave\Sfx_Sounds.lst":
 - line 0 is player craft targeted sounds
 - line 1 is map enter